Engin-Boot/pong-stage-sharma-dikshit/Stage0/game_type.md

 - When: User selects to load the saved profile.
 - Then: Load the progress of the saved instance of the game.

-## Scenario : Resuming a ongoing instance of the game.
+## Scenario : Resuming a ongoing instance of the game

 - Given: Opened/Running game.
 - When: User wants to continue to ongoing paused instance of the game.